Jedediah Aaker: Career

 Additionally, he served as Kumail Nanjiani's assistant on webisodes of IFC's travelogue series Kumail Tours Portland.
 When the series finished its eighth and final season in the spring of 2018, its network IFC estimated that the collective number of Aaker's various performances ranked below only co-founders Armisen and Carrie Brownstein.
+He has worked as bartender for a failing club featured on the fourth season of Bar Rescue and as host of Barfly Bus Tours.